 Ah, poached eggs.
 The best way to turn a simple breakfast food into a giant pain in the ass.
 The traditional method requires boiling water, using just enough salt and vinegar, keeping the water swirling at just the right speed, cracking the egg in just the right way... in other words, it's just too easy to screw up.
 But the trusty microwave can change all that: All you need is a microwave-safe bowl, hot water, and a little salt and vinegar (and, of course, an egg).
 A short zap later, you’ll have the perfect topper for any healthier breakfast sandwich.

-Crack a couple of eggs into a bowl, scramble with a fork, and microwave in thirty second increments until cooked through, stirring at each interval.
+Crack a couple of eggs into a bowl, scramble with a fork, and microwave in 30-second increments until cooked through, stirring at each interval.
 Alakazam, scrambled eggs!
 Throw in some chopped veggies and serve with a slice of toast for a complete, filling meal.

-Made with banana, egg whites, oats, and peanut butter, this “cookie” tastes like dessert, but might just be healthy enough to enjoy at breakfast time.
+Made with just banana, almond flour, cocoa powder, and an egg, this “cake” tastes like dessert, but might just be healthy enough to enjoy at breakfast time.
 (Well, at least occasionally.)

 Snacks and Extras

-For some slightly unusual chips, this recipe is a great way to use up some veggies.
+For a twist on your usual chips, this recipe is a great way to use up some veggies.
 It comes out looking super classy—not to mention, these chips are a great excuse to experiment with some healthy dips!